 "You just start at the top corner and peel it off," explains Au.
 The wallpaper can stay up for many years and will still remove easily.
 She says that Tempaper has received reviews from people who installed the product 10 years ago and peeled it right off.

-Removable wallpaper looks like its clingier cousin, and manufacturers are able to replicate many textures and metallics.
-That means grasscloth and damask designs can both be had in a peel-and-stick version.
-In addition to these traditional designs, current removable wallpaper patterns take on bold colors and prints.
+Removable wallpapers look just like their clingier cousins, and manufacturers are able to replicate many textures and metallics.
+That means grasscloth and damask designs can both be had in a peel-and-stick version, giving you the textured walls you're after.
+In addition to these traditional designs, current peel-and-stick wallpaper patterns take on bold colors and prints.
+You'll even find art deco patterns, too.

 "Nature and natural elements and textures are still playing a very big part in home décor," says Jennifer Matthews, owner and creative director for Tempaper.
-This includes leaves, florals and storytelling with animals.
+This means leaves, florals and storytelling with animals are all the rage.
 "The animal craze is happening, for sure."

-DIYers can bring in cozy comfort with textures like burlap and denim.
-Oversized marbles, citrus fruits and dahlia florals are additional trending looks.
+Interior designers and DIYers alike can bring in cozy comfort with textures like burlap and denim.
+Oversized marbles, birch trees, citrus fruits and dahlia florals are additional trending looks in wallpaper design.

 "Color in general is more lively than it has been in the past few years," explains Matthews.
 "People want joyful colors.
 I think it's really about the joyful interiors."

-Now homeowners and renters alike can go bold on a whim without worry about the commitment.
+Now homeowners and renters alike can go for a bold pattern on an accent wall without worrying about the commitment.

 "It's like fashion – you love something one season, and the next season you don't really love it anymore," says Au.
 "It's the modern version.
 Why would you use regular wallpaper when you can use removable wallpaper?"